Worldwide alert and warning for shipping delays

 How did we get here?

-How did a worldwide pandemic lead to a logistics and transportation log jam?
+So how did a worldwide pandemic lead to a logistics and transportation log jam?

-Then, the pandemic hit and shutdowns began.
+Then, the pandemic hit, and shutdowns began.
 Employers sent workers home, inventories sat unused, and raw material production slowed or stopped.

 Finding enough labor is still a challenge for many companies as well.

 This demand is not just for products made in Asia.
 Products made in the USA include components coming from overseas.
 One example is the ink needed for imprinting.
-According to ASI, while embroidery supplies have not been affected, screen- and digital-printing inks are.
+According to ASI, while embroidery supplies have not been affected, screen and digital printing inks are.

 When will shipping capacities increase?

-What do customers need to know about ordering deadlines?
+What do customers need to know?